 We are here today to tell you that the most valuable parts of your education will not be the answers, but the questions.
 When you graduate from Whitman College, it will not be proof of the knowledge you have gained.
 No. Your graduation will acknowledge and celebrate the habits of mind you will have developed.

 Like all of the Whitman faculty, and Professor Nussbaum, I believe that the education you will receive here is profoundly valuable.
 At Whitman, you will not rest on easy certainties, but will constantly be questioning.
 You will find problems and propose solutions.
 You will seek meaning and purpose on the deeper levels, even in seemingly mundane tasks or about inane comments and ideas.

 In short, you will take the first steps toward what Professor Brick referred to as discovering “problems worthy of a life’s work, problems so complex and intractable that they always keep us squarely on the margins of a potentially great harvest of knowledge and wisdom, with work that is real.”

 You are embarking on a remarkable educational experience, and I welcome you to the important and exciting work ahead.

 Now, as is our tradition at Whitman, my final message is to give you your first homework assignments for the year.
 There are three:

 - Tomorrow morning, come prepared to register for classes at your appointed time.

-- When classes begin next week, you should come to your encounters section on Wednesday having read the preface and chapters 1-4 of Volume I of Mary Shelley’s Frankenstein.
+- When classes begin next week, you should come to your encounters class having read the first four chapters of “The Odyssey” by Homer.

-And now, with great pleasure, on this 24th day of August, 2012, I declare Whitman College officially open for the 130th academic year!
+It is, therefore, with great pleasure that on this 26th day of August, 2011, I declare Whitman College officially open for the 129th academic year!